amftnj846650059/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Always keep simplicity and clarity in mind to prevent over-engineering."

+This quote emphasizes that striving to optimize code too early can lead to unnecessary complexity and potential bugs.
+It's better to write clear and straightforward code initially, then optimize specific parts based on measured performance data, rather than猜测 where bottlenecks might be.